exotel/exotel-ip-calling-crm-websdk/README.md

         **dialCallback**: It is called after the call request is made to the server (An actual call may start after this with a slight day).

+        **CustomField**: String; Any application-specific value like order id that will be passed back as a parameter in status callback.

-   6. **ToggleHold**: Toggle state hold/un-hold state of a call.
+   7. **ToggleHold**: Toggle state hold/un-hold state of a call.
 This state needs to be maintained by the client
-   7. **ToggleMute** Toggle state mute/un-mute state of a call.
+   8. **ToggleMute** Toggle state mute/un-mute state of a call.
 This state needs to be maintained by the client

 ## License